plutomi/plutomi/README.md

 If you're wondering why certain architectural decisions were made, check the [decisions](./decisions/README.md) folder as you might find it in there.

-If it's not in there or you have any other questions, open a discussion or an issue and we can talk about it, or reach out to me on Twitter [@notjoswayski](https://twitter.com/notjoswayski) or email jose@plutomi.com!
+If you have any other questions, open a discussion / issue and we can talk about it or reach out to me on Twitter [@notjoswayski](https://twitter.com/notjoswayski) or email jose@plutomi.com!